Jellyfin vs Plex: Best Self-hosted Media Server

 Plugins

-Plex has a wider range of plugins available due to its longer presence in the market and a larger user community.
-These plugins can provide additional features such as integration with other software or services, enhanced metadata fetching, and more.
+Plex has more plugins available due to its longer being in the market and a larger user community.
+These plugins can provide other features such as integration with other software or services, enhanced metadata fetching, and more.

 However, with Plex’s move away from plugin support in recent updates, the scope of plugins has been limited, and some previously available plugins may no longer be supported.